What's A PAP NAP?

-A PAP NAP study is done to help you get acclimated to PAP therapy and work out any current issues you are having adapting to PAP therapy.
+A PAP NAP study is done to help you get acclimated to PAP therapy and work out any current issues you are having adapting to it.

-When you arrive for your PAP NAP, your sleep technologist will be at the site to greet you and show you to your room.
-After you make yourself comfortable, your technologist will take a brief history, explain the study process, and answer any questions you may have.
+When you arrive for your sleep study, a Registered Polysomnographic Technologist or Respiratory Therapist will be at the site to greet you and show you to your room.
+After you make yourself comfortable, your technologist will take a brief history, explain the study process, and answer any questions you may have prior to applying the sensors.

 Next, you will be fitted with a snoring sensor, a pulse oximeter, an expandable chest belt to monitor your breathing, and ECG leads to your chest and abdomen.
-This process is completely painless and requires less time for setup and fewer sensors than your initial CPAP titration study.
-Lastly, you will be fitted with a CPAP mask connected to PAP machine.
-Once the pressure is at a tolerable level you will be asked to try to take a nap in bed while getting used to the mask.
+This process is completely painless and requires less time for setup and fewer sensors than an initial CPAP titration study.
+Lastly, you will be fitted with a CPAP mask connected to a PAP machine.
+Once the pressure is at a tolerable level you’ll try to take a nap in bed while getting used to the mask.

 Set Time Aside